Sync’ up! … without getting drained

 Low fidelity

-‘Never script with Cshell,’ they say.
+‘Never script with Csh,’ they say.
 Well, there’s SNAFUs galore in this tool, and I’m not going pretend or deny it.
 Why, just this week, something wasn’t working, and the work-around was clearly mystical in nature.

 However, there’s a ton that’s great with this bratty shell: